There are two kinds of people in the world: the ones who know their survival knots and the ones who don’t.

-It shows the 5 most basic knots for camping, hiking and general survival like:
+It shows the 5 most basic knots for survival, camping, and hiking:

-The tutorial takes it nice and slow and shows the purpose of each knot.
-Video highlight is the prusik knot tutorial, where Craig from Nature Reliance shows the importance of cinching your parallel lines properly.
+This tutorial takes it nice and slow and shows the purpose of each knot.
+The highlight is the prusik knot tutorial, where Craig from Nature Reliance shows the importance of cinching your parallel lines properly.
 He even does it twice if you didn’t get it the first time.

 Step It Up

-- square knot (otherwise known as reef knot)
+- Square knot (otherwise known as the reef knot)

 What’s great about the video is that it not only shows how to do the knots, it also describes the type of knot—whether it’s a hitch, bending, joining, or binding knot—among others.
-It also tells you the purpose and application of each.
-Each knot is demonstrated in close-up, in a slow, easy-to-follow way that even beginners can figure out.
+It also tells you the purpose and application of each one.
+Each knot is demonstrated close up, in a slow, easy-to-follow way that even beginners can figure out.

 Check the video out and see how many variations you can do.

-Like the figure 8, the bowline knot is very versatile.
-It’s very useful for camping, hiking or just everyday fixes.
-The benefit of the bowline is that you can put a lot of pressure and pull on it without constricting the knot.
+Like the figure 8, the bowline knot is one versatile knot.
+It’s useful for camping, hiking, or just everyday fixes.
+The bowline’s advantage is that you can put a lot of pressure and pull on it without constricting the knot.
 This makes it very handy in rescue situations where you need to secure a rope around a person.

 Sometimes, a tarp is all you have to protect yourself from the elements.
-In this video, Survival Lilly goes over the four most important knots to know when setting up tarp shelters in the wilderness.
+In this video, Survival Lilly goes over the four most important knots for tarp shelters in the wilderness.
 She even teaches you the qualities to look for in a knot.
-Can you guess what her top 4 knots are?
+Can you guess what her top 4 survival knots are?